apache/openwhisk/ansible/README.md

 without spaces as there is no current fix available to this problem.

 #### Changing limits
-The following limits can be changed for your enviroment by modifying the values in group_vars (i.e. [./environments/mac/group_vars/all](./environments/mac/group_vars/all))
+The system throttling limits can be changed by modifying the `group_vars` for your environment.
+For example, mac users will fill the limits in this file [./environments/mac/group_vars/all](./environments/mac/group_vars/all):

-Here is an example of the configuration override for mac:
 ```
 limits:
   actions: